jairocgr/datapatch/README.md

 BUG-209
 ```

+#### Apply (deploy) a Bundle

-To deploy the bundle `v1.7.23` you must run
+To deploy a bundle at the environment of your choose, you must run:

     php vendor/bin/datapatch deploy v1.7.23 --env production

+## Rollback

+The `datapatch` does not support rollback/down migrations by design.

+It is up to you to manually carefully undo a patch.

 ## More